vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ## Site Logo

-You can use `themeConfig.logo` to configure the logo displayed in navbar.
+You can use `logo` options to set site logo displayed in navbar.

+The logo is displayed on the navbar instead of the previous site name on mobile.

 ::: note

-Please fill in the absolute path and place the logo in `.vuepress/public` folder.
+Please fill in an absolute path and place the logo in `.vuepress/public` folder.

 :::

-After logo is set, the logo will be displayed on the navbar instead of the previous site name on mobile.

 :::: code-group